DioRinghiera/Fiscal-Code-ITA/README.md

 # Fiscal-Code-ITA

-A simple program to calculate Italian Fiscal Code
+GUI program to calculate the Italian Fiscal Code Written in C# on 31/12/2020